 My lighting skills remain a strength to what I do, but I retain an interest and passion for photography in many forms.

 Thousands have kindly been to our events over the decades now, so I guess there must be something to that.
-Photography should not be a chore with the technical stuff stifling our creativity, just a vehicle to get there, and realise your vision.
+Photography should not be a chore with the technical stuff stifling our creativity, just a vehicle to get there, and realise your vision and potential.

 So if you are kind enough to join us at an event, I look forward to sharing some of my enthusiasm.
 We have wide ranging courses, covering the needs of those beginning their photographic journey as a hobby, the enthusiast, to the professional, wishing to extend or just reaffirm their existing skill set.